Psychology of previous investment

-The "psychology of previous investment" was coined by James Howard Kunstler to describe the sunk costs of the modern urban/suburban lifestyle.
+The phrase psychology of previous investment was coined by James Howard Kunstler to describe the sunk costs of the modern urban/suburban lifestyle.
 It is the reluctance to abandon technologies and standards of urban infrastructure into which humans have already made substantial investments, and is seen as a major contributor to modern energy crises.
+The term was applied to the reluctance to abandon territories facing sea level rise such as in Florida.